Working With Children Checks

 A child is a person under the age of 18.

 What is a Working with Children or Vulnerable People Check?

-A WWC/V Check refers to the following in the states or territory in which ACU operates or equivalent in other states in Australia:
+A WWC/V Check refers to the following in the states or territories of Australia:

 Do academics teaching students under 18 years of age need to get a WWC/V Check?